You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Leith Shore, my neighbourhood in Edinburgh, won the 2023 Great Neighbourhood Award for best in the UK and Ireland for its heritage and “community spirit”.
 As a climate change activist with disabilities who advises governments on equitable and climate-smart urban development, I’ve experienced a dark side.
 In May 2023, a low traffic neighbourhood (LTN) was implemented in Leith by the City of Edinburgh Council (ECC).
 LTNs aim to reduce car use and encourage ‘active travel’.
 I awoke in shock to the pedestrianisation of the road outside my flat’s gate, removing pick-up/drop-off access.

-Whilst it's crucial to reduce air and noise pollution and road traffic accidents, Transport for All's Pave the Way research survey outlines the negative impacts on people with disabilities (PWD) and older people who cannot walk, cycle or ‘wheel’; or for whom crowded streets or pavements with multimodal active travel cause stress (forms of autism) or who cannot see the changes or hear pedestrians and bicycles.
+Whilst it's crucial to reduce air and noise pollution and road traffic accidents, Transport for All's Pave the Way research survey outlines the negative impacts on people with disabilities (PWD) and older people who cannot walk, cycle or ‘wheel’; or for whom crowded streets or pavements with multimodal active travel cause stress (to autistic people) or who cannot see the changes or hear pedestrians and bicycles.
 Vital car journeys to access food, medicine, healthcare and social support can be contravened.

 Fighting for Disability Rights in Urban Development